halilb/tombala/README.md

 2. When state changes on the server, it broadcasts messages to related clients.

+All messages shall close with a line break character \n.

 ## 2.1.
 Client Request Format

 Tombala clients are responsible for adding a request identifier to the body message.
 The identifier is added to the response body by the server, and client uses that to correspond server responses with the relavant request.
 The identifier will be called as sequence number.